fullon-labs/flon.whitepaper/fullon.whitepaper.md

 ## Token allocation and distribution

 The maximum supply for **FullOn**’s native token FLON is `1 billion`.
 However, there will be only `800,000,000 FLON` tokens to be first issued at the Genesis launch of **FullOn**’s mainnet and the remaining `200,000,000 FLON` tokens will need to be mined by `TEC` and `DAC` network validators or miners.
 The newly issued tokens will be allocated in the following way, where each category is described in greater detail in the following sections:
 <img src="./assets/flon_token_allocation.png" width="800" align="center" />

-Below gives the table of the allocation plan with corresponding lockup schedules.
+Below gives the table of the allocation plan with corresponding lockup schedules:
 | Allocation Category  | Allocation Rate     | Amount              | Initial Holding Account | Lockup Schedule                  |
 |----------------------|---------------------|---------------------|-------------------------|----------------------------------|
 | Early Ecosystem      | `10%`               | `100,000,000`       | `flon.ecodev`           | 1-year cliff, 4-year max lockup  |